Tee for Two

-Tee for Two is a 1945 American one-reel Technicolor animated cartoon and is the 20th Tom and Jerry short, first released to theaters on July 21, 1945, by Metro-Goldwyn-Mayer.
+Tee for Two is a 1945 American one-reel Technicolor animated cartoon and is the 20th Tom and Jerry short, first released to theaters on July 21, 1945 and reissued on February 14, 1953, by Metro-Goldwyn-Mayer.
 The short is directed by William Hanna and Joseph Barbera, composed by Scott Bradley, and animated by Ray Patterson, Irven Spence, Pete Burness, and Kenneth Muse.

 Plot

 Tom wreaks havoc on a golf course, trying to play despite Jerry's interference.
 From hitting Jerry instead of the ball to being attacked by bees, Tom's attempts are met with comical failures.
 After a series of mishaps, including a humiliating encounter with a lawn mower, Tom is knocked out by Jerry's final swing.